Step 1: Review eligibility, guidelines and policies

-• UC Davis undergraduate students conducting research from any academic field under the guidance of a UC Davis faculty member.
-It is the student's UC Davis faculty sponsor who will approve or reject the abstract so share your desire to present with your faculty sponsor (primary investigator, faculty mentor) before you begin submission process!
+• • UC Davis undergraduate students conducting research from any academic field under the guidance of a UC Davis faculty member.
+The faculty sponsor will approve or reject the abstract, so share your desire to present with your faculty sponsor (primary investigator, faculty mentor) before you begin the submission process.
+Abstracts can be "promissory abstracts."
+It is not necessary to have results to submit an abstract or present at the conference.

 • UC Davis undergraduate students who participate in research at a National Lab (Los Alamos, Bodega Bay, Lawrence Livermore) under faculty guidance.

-• Students can be recent UC Davis graduates (fall 2024 or winter 2025 graduates) as long as they have not started post-baccalaureate study and the research they are presenting was conducted during the current academic year, as an undergraduate student, under the supervision of a UC Davis faculty member.
+• Students can be recent UC Davis graduates (fall 2024 or winter 2025 graduates) if they have not started post-baccalaureate study and the research they present was conducted during the current academic year, as an undergraduate student, under the supervision of a UC Davis faculty member.

-Only one abstract may be submitted and only one presentation format may be selected.
-We are not able to accommodate more than one presentation per presenter.
-We recommend discussing with your faculty sponsor for a recommendation of which format would be best for your presentation.
+• Only one abstract may be submitted and one presentation format selected.
+Discuss which format would be best for your presentation with your faculty sponsor.

-Arts and design exhibit: Presenters showcase their art or design projects.
-These exhibits can be visual or interactive art, including paintings and sculptures, or can be design projects, including fashion design or displaying a prototype.
+Arts and design exhibit: For art or design projects, these exhibits can be visual or interactive art, including paintings and sculptures, or design projects, including fashion design or displaying a prototype.
 Presenters stand next to their art and design exhibits and interact with the audience attending the session.
-The art and design exhibits remain set up for the entire conference time Friday, April 26.
+The art and design exhibits remain set up for the entire conference on Friday, April 26.

-Oral and performing arts: Presenters have a total of 15 minutes (including any Q&A) to present their research, scholarship or creative activities.
+Oral: Presenters have 15 minutes (including any Q&A) to present their research, scholarship or creative activities.
 Oral presentations are typically presented using PowerPoint or similar software.
-The performing arts includes presentations such as showing a student-created film or performance video.
-The performing arts presentations must also remain within the 15-minute time limit.
-Oral and performing arts presentations take place Saturday, April 27.
-Both orals and performing arts presentations are in rooms in Wellman Hall in the afternoon.
+Performing arts presentations can include showing a student-created film or performance video.
+Oral and performing arts presentations take place in Wellman Hall on Saturday, April 27.

-• The co-presenters must be undergraduate students who plan to be at the conference and participate in the presentation (i.e. do not list your professor, graduate students or other people who are involved in the research but will NOT be presenting at the conference.)
+• Co-presenters must be undergraduate students who will attend the conference and participate in the presentation (i.e. do not list your professor, graduate students or other people who are involved in the research but NOT presenting at the conference.)

-• Each presenter must complete their own separate registration using the online registration form by the deadline and obtain the faculty member's approval.
-The registration form provides fields for each presenter to enter their co-presenters names and emails.
+• Each presenter must complete their own separate application using the online form by the deadline and obtain the faculty member's approval.
+The application form provides fields for each presenter to enter their co-presenters names and emails.

 • Each team registration must contain the same title and abstract.